-The American Indian and Indigenous Studies Program (AIISP) provides a unique combination of American Indian and Indigenous Studies (AIIS) courses, student leadership opportunities and Akwe:kon, the first Native student residence hall in North America.
-The AIISP has affiliated faculty in the fields of Art, Art History, Anthropology, Archeology, English, Education, Fiber Science, History, Horticulture, Indigenous Studies, Linguistics, Natural Resources and Philosophy.
-The AIISP supports the Indigenous Graduate Student Association (IGSA), Native American Law Student Association (NALSA), American Indian and Engineering Society (AISES), Native American Students at Cornell (NASAC), Hawai’i Club and Pacific Islander Student Association.
-Indigenous applicants are encouraged to contact the AIISP to learn more about the admissions process; contact Ula Piasta-Mansfield email@example.com.
+The American Indian and Indigenous Studies Program (AIISP) provides a unique combination of American Indian and Indigenous Studies (AIIS) courses, student leadership opportunities, and an undergraduate residential experience at Akwe:kon, the first Native student residence hall in North America.
+The AIISP has affiliated faculty in the fields of Art, Art History, Anthropology, Archaeology, English, Fiber Science, History, Linguistics, and Natural Resources.
+The AIISP supports the Native American and Indigenous Students at Cornell (NAISAC), the American Indian and Engineering Society (AISES), the Indigenous Graduate Student Association (IGSA), Hawai’i Club and Pacific Islander Student Association, and the Native American Law Student Association (NALSA).
+Indigenous applicants are encouraged to contact student support specialist Wayva Waterman Lyons at firstname.lastname@example.org to learn more about the admissions process.

 Cornell University is located on the traditional homelands of the Gayogo̱hó꞉nǫ' (the Cayuga Nation).
 The Gayogo̱hó꞉nǫ' are members of the Haudenosaunee Confederacy, an alliance of six sovereign Nations with a historic and contemporary presence on this land.
 The Confederacy precedes the establishment of Cornell University, New York State, and the United States of America.
 We acknowledge the painful history of Gayogo̱hó꞉nǫ' dispossession, and honor the ongoing connection of Gayogo̱hó꞉nǫ' people, past and present, to these lands and waters.

 AIISP has submitted this land acknowledgement to traditional Gayogo̱hó꞉nǫ' leaders for their consideration and approval.
 We will post a final version as soon as it is available.